-Students begin the part of the activity by comparing the values of the function e^x to the values of its derivative using a table.
+This part of the activity begins on page 3.2 with students putting a tangent line on the marked point on the graph of $\mathbf{f1}(x) = e^x$.
+They also use the Slope tool in the Measurement menu.
 They should realize that the derivative of e^x is unlike the derivative of a polynomial or a power function like x^n .